 No order may include more than 2 packets of any watermelon variety.

-Culture: Culture of watermelon is similar to Muskmelon (Cantaloupe).
-Space 12–18 in. apart in rows 6–8 ft. apart.
-Vines require anywhere from 36–100 sq. ft. of vine space per hill, depending on variety.
+How to Grow: Culture of watermelon is similar to Muskmelon (Cantaloupe).
+Space 12-18 in. apart in rows 6-8 ft. apart.
+Vines require anywhere from 36-100 sq. ft. of vine space per hill, depending on variety.
 Don't disturb vines while fruit is ripening or else fruit may ripen unevenly.
 When planted in good soil under good environmental conditions, melons will do well, but are not as consistent producers as some other crops.
-The fruit weights we list are for what the variety can acheive given ideal conditions.
+The fruit weights we list are for what the variety can achieve given ideal conditions.

 Culinary: Watermelon seeds are edible, have a nutty taste, and are commonly sold as a snack in some parts of the world.
 Seeds that mature to black are easier to eat than white seeds.